apache/kylin/website/docs/datasource/import_hive.md

 - Question: Besides Hive data source, what other data sources does Kylin support?

-  Answer: Kylin supports various data sources, including Hive and [Kakfa](import_kafka.md).
-Meanwhile, you can also [connect to other data sources by extending the data source SDK](../developer/rdbms_sdk/rdbms_sdk.md), for example, GBase.
+  Answer: Kylin current only supports Hive.

 ### Next step